Frequently Asked Questions About

 With release of v5.43 or higher, NYC automatically adds a desktop icon in addition to the Start Menu entry.

-If for some reason you delete the desktop icon, or you are using an earlier version than 5.43, here is how to add a desktop icon.
+If for some reason end up without one, here is how to add a desktop icon.
 Open Windows Explorer (Start...
 Programs...).
 Find your NYC folder and open it.
 Find the file "Nyc.exe", right-click it, and select Create Shortcut.
 The shortcut will then appear in your NYC folder (probably at the bottom of the file list).
 Drag the shortcut file from Explorer out onto your desktop.
 Now you can launch NYC from the desktop icon you just created.

 After I install a new version, do the File...
 Upgrade..., and I satisfy myself that I have all my files and it is safe to delete the old version of NYC, should I use Control Panel...
 Add/Remove Software to uninstall the old version?

-Yes, use Control Panel… Add/Remove Software, or run the unwise.exe file in your NYC folder.
+You should use Control Panel… Add/Remove Software, or run the unwise.exe file in your NYC folder.
+Then remove the folder from your hard drive.

 How do I get the program to show me as a registered user?